eivindhugaas/Abaverify_Example/README.md

 What is in this example:
 The exapmle UMAT file is a simple Max stress with degradation of the E modulus after failure by a factor sat in the UMAT itself (this factor could have been defined as a UMAT parameter in the material model, but its not.
 UMAT beginner challenge: make it a material parameter!).
 There are a few mock tests, two that tests the max stress at a displacement of 0.1 in one direction each and one parametric test that checks E modulus pre-failure for a few different displacements and mesh sizes.

+Note that the material used is physically impossible as it has 0.3 in poissons ratio in all directions despite being glass fiber.
+How strange you might think, so did the author upon discovering this.

+There is also included one test runner for the UMAT CompDam_DGD run with the NASA .props file format on material properties.
+This file is fairly similar to the test files in the test folder of the CompDam_DGD package.
+Note that the material is transversly isotropic in the .props file.

+For opening the testmodel (simple 1*1*1 cube loaded in x or y) a non parameterized model is also provided, for convenience and visualization.

 to run the example use theese three following commands in the abaqus cmd (not the normal cmd):